LozenChen/TAS-Helper/README.md

 - Hotkeys -> you can change some of the settings using hotkeys.

+- Settings -> Some settings are inherited from CelesteTAS.

 # Known issues:

 - Actual Collide Hitboxes are overridden -> it's actually bad to use actual collide hitboxes when doing a spinner stun, you really need the exact frame the hazard becomes collidable (opaque).
 So personnally i do not suggest using actual collide hitboxes in this case.
 Appended hitbox sounds good but current implement relies on opacity to show information.
 I have no good idea about it so it's set aside.